Allisonwonderlax13/https-github.com-obsproject-obs-studio./Surround-Sound-Streaming-And-Recording.md

 # **Streaming Music**

-For music bands, Djing, ... , bring your production with surround sound to the World !
 Up to 7.1 surround sound is available.
 (For more channels (up to 16.0) check [this fork](https://github.com/pkviet/obs-studio/releases)).

 ## **Filters and VST**